hyunku/Brain-Machine_Interface_System/README.md

  ## Manual

- 1. bci and computer is connected by socket make sure proper serial_port (eg.: "COM6") before running src/run_eeg.py
+ 1. connect bci and computer with using usb(for socket) and make sure proper serial_port (eg.: "COM6") before running src/run_eeg.py
  2. run src/run_eeg.py to collect your personal eeg data
  3. run src/run_app.py to collect your target data about your personal eeg data